apecloud/kbcli/docs/user_docs/cli/kbcli_playground_init.md

 ### Options

 ```
       --auto-approve            Skip interactive approval during the initialization of playground
+      --cloud-provider string   Cloud provider type, one of [local aws] (default "local")
       --cluster-type string     Specify the cluster type to create, use 'kbcli cluster create --help' to get the available cluster type. (default "apecloud-mysql")
   -h, --help                    help for init
       --region string           The region to create kubernetes cluster
       --timeout duration        Time to wait for init playground, such as --timeout=10m (default 10m0s)
       --version string          KubeBlocks version
 ```

 ### Options inherited from parent commands